AG 9: The role of semantic extension and pragmatics in synchronic language change, language development and language variation

 Grammatical unidirectionality is not reflected in individual preferences when performing artificial semantic extension

-Maria Teresa Borneo (Yale University)
+Maria Teresa Borneo (Yale)

-Metonymization in language change: the case of English 'manner of motion' verbs.
+Metonymization in language change: the case of English ‘manner of motion’ verbs

-Nicholas Allott (University of Oslo)
+Nicholas Allott (Oslo)

 Polysemy, semantic change, and lexical representations

-Ingrid Lossius Falkum (University of Oslo)
+Ingrid Lossius Falkum (Oslo)

 The development of lexical modulation: pragmatics, polysemy and sense conventions